 I’ll expand on these two items in the next section.

 The Bar Grip line of functional fitness shirts has been around for a few years.
-The Bar Grip Full is the forth and most recent version.
+The Bar Grip Full is the fourth version.

 The Bar Grip Full shirt I’m reviewing now is the third Bar Grip I’ve owned.
 I own two other Bar Grip 3.0 shirts.
 The 3.0 was the previous iteration of the Bar Grip line.
 I’ve already reviewed both of my 3.0 shirts, which you can read here: